 Finally, nothing stays the same forever.
 The pain of a breakup will lessen.
 You will survive, and by taking the courageous steps above, you will thrive and be happy again sooner than you think possible.

 Need a healing hand to heal after a breakup?

 If you are struggling after a breakup, and would like to fast track your healing, I would be honoured to help you.
-I’m a Life Coach and Emotional Healer specialising in relationships, and I’ve been helping people just like you since 2004.
+I’m a Life Coach and Emotional Healer specialising in relationships.
+I’ve been helping people just like you since 2004.
 I offer life coaching and emotional healing on the phone or via Zoom.
 Also Heal A Broken Heart Retreat at The Jasmine House.
-No selling.
-Just a slightly shorter version of a real session.
-Click the button to book a free, 30-minute telephone call with me.